-All have a kind of specially buoyant Late Romantic-meets-Modern expressionist dash, with Khatchaturian having understadanbly his own rootedness in Armenian and Russian rhapsodic poignancy in contrast to Gershwin and Levant's pronounced American Jazzed Populism.
+All have a kind of specially buoyant Late Romantic-meets-Modern expressionist dash, with Khatchaturian having understadanbly his own rootedness in Armenian and Russian rhapsodic poignancy in contrast to Gershwin, Wild and Levant's pronounced American Jazzed Populism.

 All have a pronounced melodic vibrancy, each in its own way, with the ghostly presence of Stravinsky lurking in the wings?
 In subtle ways perhaps, or perhaps as a kind of convergence going forward, a synchrony of performativity and bold pianism.
-And then too it all makes sense as Levant was a champion of Gershwin and Khachaturian as an acclaimed pianist of his day, and then too his own compositions fit in with and furthered that stylistic complex he appreciated.
+And then too it all makes sense as Wild and Levant were champions of Gershwin and Levant of Khachaturian as acclaimed pianists of their day, and then too both composers compositions fit in with and further that stylistic complex we associate with Grshwin.

-The Oscar Levant works are gems, not as often heard as they should be.
-The Sonatina is playful, firey and dynamic.
+The Oscar Levant and Earl Wild works are gems, not as often heard as they should be.
+The Levant Sonatina is playful, firey and dynamic.
 Besalyan plays it with real sympathy, rhythmic drive and Modern snap.
-Equally exciting is the "Four Etudes on Gershwin Songs," reminding us that Gershwin in his most infectous songs was coming at Jazz in his own right and Levant puts that forward ever more pronouncedly in a Modern Classical zone here, though the superarpeggiated aspects point to a furtherence of piano Jazz tied to a Romantic origin yet bubbling over with heated energy.
+Equally exciting is the Wild "Four Etudes on Gershwin Songs," reminding us that Gershwin in his most infectous songs was coming at Jazz in his own right and Wild puts that forward ever more pronouncedly in a Modern Classical zone here, though the superarpeggiated aspects point to a furtherance of piano Jazz tied to a Romantic origin yet bubbling over with heated energy.

 Gershwin's plaintive and noir-ish "Three Preludes for Piano" fits perfelctly in the sequence and gets an excellent interpretation.